 3. The VAE client responses to the VAE server with the communication status information (e.g. the current V2V communication mode, communication link quality and etc.)

-4. The VAE server may have received the network monitoring information from the 3GPP network.
+4. The VAE server may have received the network monitoring information from the 3GPP network (e.g. from EPC, 5GC, or from both) based on V2X UE's supported RAT type.

 5. Based on information acquired above the VAE server generates assistance information (configuration or recommendation) for V2V communication mode switching.